dprovodnikov/todo_improved/README.md

 # Improved task manager
-An spa application designed to help people on managing daily tasks.
+An SPA application designed to help people on managing daily tasks.
 It works like a plain todo list, but with some advanced functionality.

 ## General view
 In general a task has it's text desсription, a priority and a folder.
 You can chose between 3 priority values: low, normal and high.